johncant/gristfdw/README.md

 ### State of development

 WIP.
-This FDW only supports Grist types Text, Numeric, Int, and Bool so far.
+This FDW only supports Grist types Text, Numeric, Int, Bool, and Date so far.

 The column name `id` is reserved for the Grist record id

-### How to use
+## Installation

+### Native installation

 #### 1. Install PostgreSQL 13 (DELETE does not work with 14+)